Promoting Participation in SME Boards Through Tax Incentives: A Global Overview

 Over the last two decades, a large number of stock exchanges have established dedicated market segments for small and medium-sized enterprises (SMEs).
 This trend accelerated during the global financial crisis; as banks tightened credit, both policymakers and exchange operators saw an opportunity for equity-based finance for SMEs.
 In order to encourage listings, exchanges and their regulators have undertaken a number of measures, including reducing listing requirements of various kinds, reducing the various costs associated with listing, and providing enhanced support to new issuers throughout the process.
 Apart from and in addition to these measures, some policymakers have offered tax incentives of various kinds, both to issuers and investors, as a way to both encourage new listings and to increase trading activity.

-This paper explains three common models of tax incentives for attracting investors to allocate capital to SME equity.
+This report explains three common models of tax incentives for attracting investors to allocate capital to SME equity.
 It then looks at examples of corporate tax incentives offered to SME issuers.

 - Tax incentives for investors typically fall into three models: back-end exemptions on stamp duties and/or capital gains tax; tax offsets based on the value invested directly into SME equities; and tax offsets based on the value invested into SME investment vehicles.